75 percent of full-time faculty hold doctoral or terminal degrees

 The Fund for Thomas More University is a vital resource for funding student scholarships

-A recent TMC graduate scored a 40 on the MCAT (Medical College Admission Test), ranking within the 99.9th percentile
+A recent TMU graduate scored a 40 on the MCAT (Medical College Admission Test), ranking within the 99.9th percentile